 The language with up to a billion students worldwide

-English Language History, with 378 million native speakers internationally, has the third largest number of native speakers of all global languages.
+With 378 million native speakers internationally, English has the third largest number of native speakers of all global languages.
 Chinese is number one with over 900 million native speakers, followed by 442 million people born speaking Spanish.
-However, English Language is the most commonly spoken language worldwide with over one billion speakers from nearly every country.
+However, English is the most commonly spoken language worldwide with over one billion speakers from nearly every country.
 More than double the number of native speakers has learned English as a secondary language.
 Thus, the common term “ESL” (English as a second language) speakers was derived.

 English Language Origin & Roots